 Parishes, agencies and entities in creating opportunities to educate children and young people in relation to safety, involving them in decision-making and seeking to promote their “voice”, help to create safer environments for children and young people.

 5. Diocesan Coordinator for Professional Standards

-The role of the Coordinator for Professional Standards is to further enhance and strengthen capacity to safeguard children and vulnerable people across the Diocese.
+The role of the Coordinator for Professional Standards is to further enhance and strengthen capacity to safeguard children and people at risk across the Diocese.
 The Coordinator works in close collaboration with all parishes, Catholic schools, Catholic education Office and other Catholic entities operating within the Diocese.

-The Coordinator provides advice and support across the Diocese to the leadership, staff and volunteers to ensure that children, young people and vulnerable adults are safe from sexual and other forms of abuse.
+The Coordinator provides advice and support across the Diocese to the leadership, staff and volunteers to ensure that children, young people and adults at risk are safe from sexual and other forms of abuse.

 The Diocesan Office at 5 Lyons St. South Ballarat 3350 is open from Monday to Friday from 9am -5pm

 Phone: 5337 7121

 6. Child Safety Training

 Children, Young People and Adults at Risk Safety Training Framework

 The Catholic Diocese of Ballarat is committed to supporting clergy, employees and volunteers to develop the skills and knowledge to promote the safety of children, young people and adults at risk and to uphold their responsibilities under the diocesan Children, Young People and Adults at Risk Safety Policy.